Tarpon Fishing - Lodges, Destinations & Guided Trips

 Fishing for Tarpon

-Tarpon—often called the “Silver King”—are among the most iconic and powerful gamefish in the world.
-Whether sight-casting in shallow flats or battling giants in jungle estuaries, tarpon offer explosive takes, aerial fights, and unforgettable visual encounters.
+Tarpon — often called the Silver King — are among the most iconic and powerful gamefish in the world.
+Whether sight-casting on shallow flats or battling giants in jungle estuaries, tarpon offer explosive takes and aerial fights that few species can match.

 Known for their size, strength, and acrobatics, tarpon (Megalops atlanticus) are one of the most sought-after saltwater species globally.
-They thrive in tropical and subtropical waters, often moving between coastal flats, mangrove creeks, estuaries, and river mouths.
+They thrive in tropical and subtropical waters, moving between coastal flats, mangrove creeks, estuaries, and river mouths.

 Where to Find Tarpon